andteki/sinto/README.md

-# Sinto web project management
+# Sinto project management

-Simple project management, with the Browser-sync and gulp packages in the background.

-* Development in the src directory.
-* Publishing from the public directory.
+A generateable web application using JavaScirpt and TypeScript, and a JavaFX form application for VSCode.

 GitHub: